5 Strategies for Marketing During an Economic Downturn

 There is no longer a reason to procrastinate.
 If there’s a feature or idea you’ve kept putting off for your site, now is the time to actually put it into development.
 You’ve got nothing to lose.

 The majority of time spent on your website will be spent viewing properties.
 How can you make this experience better for your users, and how can you make it more likely to convert into fruitful opportunities?
 Develop your property search engine in order to efficiently attract, capture and convert potential opportunities.

 3. Invest in new marketing technologies to get ahead

 Traditional marketing channels are becoming more accessible to companies with smaller budgets, but that means that they are more saturated than ever before.
 In fact, a recent McKinsey study showed that one of the most prominent differences between successful companies and their peers have been advanced use of digital technologies.

 To keep ahead of the pack, consider investing in new CRE technologies.
-This can run the gamut from creating VR property tours with Matterport, to purchasing a plan with a marketing platform such as SharpLaunch.
+This can run the gamut from creating VR property tours with Matterport, to purchasing a plan with a marketing platform such as SharpLaunch or Buildout.

 4. Tighten up your SEO strategy

 During unprecedented times like these, search engine optimization (also known as SEO) is more important than ever.
 It’s vital that your business and properties are coming up in the results of a Google search done by your potential customers.
 A well-executed SEO strategy will help maximize this result, although SEO is more of a marathon than a sprint and requires continuous effort.